 Waymark submissions to this category should be of physical structures or artworks created by workers of the WPA or of museums, monuments and historic markers commemorating the work of the WPA.
 Roads and sidewalks should not be waymarked, however if there is a historical marker about the WPA's work on a particular road, that is acceptable.

 *UPDATE 4/26/13* Individuals submitting WPA waymarks to this category are highly encouraged to submit WPA (and CCC) projects to the Living New Deal archives which reside within the University of California at Berkley's web domain.
 This department has a wonderful interactive map of a growing list of New Deal projects across America that can be submitted by anyone who wants to aid the department in their goal of documenting, preserving and publicizing New Deal projects.
 (If you have any Q's or want additional information on how to submit a WPA/CCC Project to UC Berkley's Living New Deal archives, you may message WPA Projects officer, thebeav69, and he will gladly help).

 Projects created by the Civilian Conservation Corps (CCC) should be waymarked in the CCC category.
 Another great category for WPA endeavors is the American Guide Series category based on travel guides created by the WPA Federal Writer Project.

 (edit, Sept.
-21, 2007) Projects created by the PWA (Public Works Administration) are also accepted in this category.
+21, 2007) Projects created by the PWA (Public Works Administration and also known as the Administration of Public Works) are also accepted in this category.
 Although we realize the programs are separate they are similar.
 The PWA was a Congress-approved predecessor to Roosevelt's WPA and it lasted from 1933-1934.